winitzki/scall/tutorial/programming_dhall.md

       merge { None = Some i, Some = λ(prev : Integer) → Some prev } o
       )
 ```

-In such simple cases, it is easier to write the pattern-matching functions by hand.
+In   simple cases, it is easier to write the pattern-matching functions by hand.

 ### Performance of Church encodings